tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 Keyword: ext install\nwallaby-vscode\nwallaby
 </pre>

-Well&#8230;that didn&#8217;t go as planned.
+Well…that didn't go as planned.

 Rake seemed to get closer to a good set of results and was twice as fast as the TF-IDF version (which, as written, will get progressively worse with every link we add to the pile).
-Unfortunately, we&#8217;re running into a Garbage-In Garbage-Out problem.
+Unfortunately, we're running into a Garbage-In Garbage-Out problem.

-## Better algorithms don&#8217;t give us cleaner input data
+## Better algorithms don't give us cleaner input data

 One of the biggest issues with AI/ML work is making sure you have a clean data set.
 In this case, there is no way for these two algorithms to know to skip things like code entries and content from the header and footer of the site.

-Because I&#8217;m working with really consistent input, I can add some cleansing logic to extract just the blog posts from each page and throw away sections of code.
+Because I'm working with really consistent input, I can add some cleansing logic to extract just the blog posts from each page and throw away sections of code.

 ### Cleaner Content using BeautifulSoup